Alchemy-Meister/TekkenBot/README.md

 - [x] Overlays show and hide automatically on battle's start and end.
 Configurable in *./data/settings.ini*
 - [x] Overlays scale to different resolutions.
 - [x] Resizable overlay windows on draggable mode.
+- [x] Simultaneous overlays.
+Up to 2 overlays can be enabled at the same time.

 #### Frame data overlay
 - [x] Up to 4 frame data lines.